 In NUR443 you’ll learn how to interpret, evaluate and use research in your nursing practice, as well as how to conduct your own research.

 - Health Assessment and Promotion of Vulnerable Populations

 In NUR440 you’ll learn how to develop interviewing skills, refine the process of giving a health assessment and use preventative health interventions when working with diverse and vulnerable populations.

-Beginning your Master of Science in Nursing Degree
+Degree options for the Master of Science in Nursing Program

-After you’ve successfully completed your MSN introductory course and your required bridge courses, you can move into one of the following programs:
+When you successfully complete both your introductory MSN introductory course and your required bridge courses, you can move into one of the following programs:

 As an MSN student you will also have the option to complete a second master’s degree in health administration, from one of the following areas:

 An Enrollment Representative can help you determine if your desired MSN program is available in your state.